opentripplanner/OpenTripPlanner/docs/sandbox/RideHailing.md

 ## Configuration

-In order enable it add an entry to the `rideHailingServices` in `router-config.json`.
+In order enable it add an entry to the `rideHailingServices` section in `router-config.json`.

 The individual providers are listed below: